Who am I?

 What do you mean the real you?
 I thought you liked the cheeky imposter placed upon the throne of your subconscious.
 That rascal whom we installed in an orchestrated psychedelic-induced introspective coup.

-You assured me that those mushrooms would help you see God and bypass the need for any more of my teachings.
+You assured me that those mushrooms would help you see God & bypass the need for any more of my teachings.

 I was rather banking on it.
 You repay me with some pretty dodgy instant coffee that I try to avoid drinking.
 Although, those half-full cups do grant some much-needed intellectual gravitas.
 They help me play up the old distracted genius trope.